tkm-kj/batchutil/README.md

 ### Run batch processing with context

 Also, you can use batchutil with `context.Context` too.
-In other words, you can just stop batch process when an error occurs.
+In other words, you can just skip batch process when an error occurs.

 ```go
 util := batchutil.NewUtil(cfg)